aiven/aiven-docs/docs/integrations/cloudlogging.md

     Google Cloud projects is available in the [Google Cloud documentation](https://cloud.google.com/resource-manager/docs/creating-managing-projects).
 -   You have Google Cloud service account credentials in JSON format to authenticate with the Google Cloud Platform.
-See Google Cloud\'s documentation for [instructions on how to create and get service account credentials](https://developers.google.com/workspace/guides/create-credentials).
+See Google Cloud's documentation for [instructions on how to create and get service account credentials](https://developers.google.com/workspace/guides/create-credentials).